 Move #2: Stop Psychoanalyzing Your Cat

-She’s not bummed that you left her alone over the weekend if she just doesn’t seem to be her usual self when you return.
-If your arrival gets you nothing more than a glance from the bed or a momentary acknowledgement, she could be having health or behavior issues but has no clue how to tell you other than to behave differently.
+She’s not bummed that you left her alone over the weekend if she doesn’t seem to be her usual self when you return.
+If your arrival gets you nothing more than a glance from the bed or a momentary acknowledgment, she could be having health or behavior issues but has no clue how to tell you other than to behave differently.
 A change in litterbox behavior is a particularly strong sign that something weird is afoot.
 Or a-pawed.

 Move #3: Give Your Voice the Respect It Deserves

 Here’s news that could shatter the spirit of anyone who is a bass or a baritone: cats pay more attention to sopranos than they do to humans whose voices have deeper pitches.
 It’s possible to communicate with your cat at any pitch, but if you’re a soprano, you two were BFFs from birth so your communications may be far superior to that enjoyed by friends and their felines whose voices are at the bottom of the register.

 Move #4: Think of Your Cat as a Human Baby

 It’s not a hard stretch.
 Babies scream when they’re hungry.
 They don’t like their diapers dirty, nor do some cats put up with dirty litter boxes.
 You might get a devoted glance from either species!
 But here’s a surprise: your cat’s repertoire surpasses a baby’s.
 According to PetFinder.com, a single meow can have up to 10 meanings, so don’t make assumptions.
 She could be sending a completely different message.